ecumenos/ecumenos-docs/achitecture/orbis-socialis.md

 ### API Gateway

-REST API server for retrieving data by queries.
+Golang REST API server for retrieving data by queries and act as proxy for writing commands.

 #### Description